 In 19th century New Zealand, several Christian churches, or denominations, often built a church to share between them, as in many places their individual congregations were small.
-The different denominations, such as Anglican, Presbyterian and Methodist, would take turns to run the church service.
+The different denominations, such as Anglican, Presbyterian and Methodist, took turns to run the church service.

 There were several organisations, including the British and Foreign Bible Society, which raised money to distribute bibles and religious literature.